AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 >[!NOTE]
 >
 >A user must have the **Business Owner** or **Deployment Manager** role to add a custom domain name in Cloud Manager, and you must be using the Fastly CDN.

+## Prerequisite {#prerequisite}

+You must add a domain SSL certificate for the domain you wish to add before adding a custom domain name.
+See the document [Adding an SSL Certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md) for more information.

 ## Adding a Custom Domain Name from the Domain Settings Page {#adding-cdn-settings}